akornatskyy/wheezy.web/doc/userguide.rst

 submitted.
 In case ``try_update_model`` or ``valida`` fails we re-display sign in page with errors reported.

-Here is example from :ref:`public_demo` demo application that demonstrates how to use general error (see file `membership/web/views.py`_)::
+Here is example from `template`_ demo application that demonstrates how to use general error (see file `membership/web/views.py`_)::

     class SignUpHandler(BaseHandler):